-2.7 Fair Value adjustment of investment properties
+2.7 Fair value adjustment of investment properties

-Investment properties are measured at fair value.
-Gains and losses arising from changes in the fair value of the investment property are included in Comprehensive Income Statement in the period in which they arise.
-For more information regarding Fair Value assessments see Note 3.1.
+Investment properties is measured at fair value.
+Gains and losses arising from changes in the fair value of the investment property are included in comprehensive income statement in the period in which they arise.
+For more information regarding fair value assessments see Note 3.1.